Said al-Saud

 This caused a strong rivalry and competition among the young princes and several of them died in strange circumstances during the next years.

-Said was always a flattering son to his father, the sultan, and was able to be given responsibility positions within Saudi government notably the Ministry of Foreign Affairs for two periods (1928-1933 and 1943-1952) so was ambassador of Saudi Arabia in Hijaaz (1927-28) and in Turkey (1938-1943).
-During these years Prince Said was able to get a certain reconciliation between the Hashemite and Saudi royal houses which permitted both to be founding partners in the Arab Community (1949) and COPEN (1951).
+Said was always a flattering son to his father, the sultan, and was able to be given positions of responsibility within the Saudi government notably the Ministry of Foreign Affairs for two periods (1928-1933 and 1943-1952) and was ambassador of Saudi Arabia to Hijaaz (1927-28) and Turkey (1938-1943).
+During these years Prince Said was able to achieve a certain amount of reconciliation between the Hashemite and Saudi royal houses which permitted both to be founding partners in the Arab Community (1949) and COPEN (1951).

-Since the beginning Said found on his younger half-brother Faisal the most dangerous competitor and was pleased that his military campaign against Hijaaz (in 1926) failed.
-But Abdul Aziz, now titled king, always gave important positions to Prince Faisal which made Prince Said to feel annoyed.
+Since the beginning Said found his younger half-brother Faisal the most dangerous competitor to the throne and was pleased that his military campaign against Hijaaz (in 1926) failed.
+But Abdul Aziz, now titled king, always gave important positions to Prince Faisal, which annoyed Prince Said.

 The crown prince was finally chosen in 1943.
-Although everyone was expecting Prince Faisal as crown prince the choice went to Prince Said, which was a surprise to everyone.
-Since then this is one of the greatest mysteries in Saudi history.
-All historians are unanimous in considering Faisal as the King’s favourite son, so why wasn’t he the chosen one?
-Some say that Abdul Aziz committed an evaluation mistake, others say the King’s mind was starting to be damaged with age (by then he was 63 years old) and finally a third theory tells that there were pressures from the wahhabi clergy to favour Prince Said as Faisal was considered by them as too influenced by foreign ideas and they disliked his European manners.
+Although everyone was expecting Prince Faisal to be chosen as crown prince, the position ultimately went to Prince Said, which was a surprise to everyone.
+Historians studying Saudi Arabia unanimously consider Faisal to have been the King’s favourite son, thus the reasons for choosing Prince Said are highly contested in the historical community.
+Some say that Abdul Aziz committed an evaluation mistake, others say the King’s mind was starting to be damaged with age (by then he was 63 years old).
+A third theory tells that there were pressures from the Wahhabi clergy for Abdul-Aziz to favour Prince Said as Faisal was considered by them as too influenced by foreign ideas and they disliked his European manners.

 When King Abdul Aziz passed away, on the 9th November 1953, Said became the new king without any surprises or incidents.